JRichardsgit/SYSC3303Project/README.md

 ## Classes:

-### Floor
+### FloorSubsystem
-* Acts as the client, sends floor data requests to the scheduler for an elevator, as well as the floor number, button pressed and time which it was pressed.
+* Acts as the client, sends floor requests to the scheduler for relaying to an elevator, manages the sending and receiving requests for all the floors

+#### Floor
+* Node of the FloorSubsystem; handles its respective floor requests, has its own floor number and up/down buttons, and floor lamps

 ### Scheduler
 * Acts as the system server and manages interactions between the elevator and floor systems.
-Once the request from floor is recieved, it tells floor that it has been received and then contacts elevator system to request an elevator at the floor level.
-It tells the elevator where to go and how to get there.
+Once a floor request is received, it is routed to the appropriate elevator and relays the request to the elevator subsystem.

-### Elevator
+### ElevatorSubsystem
-* Receives requests from scheduler, processes the information and sends an elevator.
-It lets scheduler know that the elevator has been sent.
+* Receives relayed floor requests from the scheduler and sends it to the routed elevator node

+#### Elevator
+* Node of the ElevatorSubsystem; handles it's own movement, opening/closing of doors, keeps track of all pending floor requests, lamps, and updates the scheduler about its status

 ## Setup Instructions: